-Physical and occupational therapists must use the appropriate covered CPT® and HCPCS codes 97161-97168 and 97010-97799.
-These therapists must bill the appropriate covered HCPCS codes for miscellaneous materials and supplies.
+Physical and occupational therapists must use the CPT® and HCPCS codes 97161-97168 and 97010-97799.
+These therapists must bill the HCPCS codes for miscellaneous materials and supplies.
 Some of these CPT® and HCPCS codes aren't covered or are bundled.

-Only physiatrists and doctors of physical therapy may bill 95992.
+Only physiatrists and physical therapists may bill 95992.

 If more than 1 patient is treated at the same time, use CPT® code 97150.
-For PT and OT evaluations and reevaluations, bill using CPT® codes 97161 through 97168.